 This effort is encouraged and described as a process of performance assurance planning and implementation.
 A performance assurance plan is, in effect, a commissioning plan, a training plan, and an implementation plan.
 Preparing the agency to operate, maintain, verify performance, and recommission each implemented ECM is essential whether the post-acceptance implementation will be done by the agency in-house, by the utility team as a requirement of the UESC, or as a performance services contract.

-In accordance with 42 USC § 8253, the installation of any ECM in a federal building must include follow up activities to ensure sustained savings.
-The development of a performance assurance plan can serve that function for UESCs.
+As codified, the installation of any ECM identified through an energy and water evaluations, see 42 U.S.C. § 8253 (f)(3) and (4), in a federal building must include follow-up activities to ensure sustained savings.
+The development of a performance assurance plan is intended to identify the essential information, activities, schedules, and protocols to support the sustainment of savings for UESCs.

 - 42 U.S.C. § 8253 (f)(5) Follow-up on Implemented Measures: The installation of any ECM in a federal building must ensure that: